 Because it’s been a few years since this recipe went out, it felt like a good time to revisit it.
 And basically, I did very little to the actual vegan pierogi recipe, but included a few tips to make it easier to make.

-With almost 3-4 hours of prep time, it’s a time commitment to make vegan pierogi, but it is also a great zen out activity.
+With almost 3-4 hours of prep time, it’s a time commitment to make homemade vegan pierogi, but it is also a great zen out activity.
 We average 25-30 pierogi from this recipe.
 And wow, they are good!

 Most people associate pierogi with Polish cuisine, but “pirohy” are also a Slovak tradition.
 They are popular throughout Central and Eastern Europe.
 Traditional fillings run the gambit from sweet to savory.